Closure Expressions #

 // Optimization 4: Operator Methods

-3. If you don’t want to name parameters s1, s2, you can directly use $0, $1 to represent the first and second arguments.
+s1,s2, you can directly use$0,$1to represent the first and second arguments. - Since

-4. Since String defines the > operator and its signature fits the requirement exactly, you can simply pass the operator.
+Stringdefines the>operator, and its signature matches the requirement exactly, you can pass the operator directly.

 var names = new List<string> { "Chris", "Alex", "Ewa", "Barry", "Daniella" };